MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-1n-relationships-solution-explorer.md

 - Reassign none of the tasks.
 - Reassign all tasks currently assigned to the former owner of the opportunity.

-The relationship can control how actions performed on a row for the primary table row cascade down to any related table records.
+The relationship can control how actions performed on a row for the primary table row cascade down to any related table rows.

 There are several kinds of behaviors that can be applied when certain actions occur.